snowplow-archive/snowplow.github.com/README.md

-This is the SnowPlow Analytics website.
+This is the content for the SnowPlow Analytics website (http://snowplowanalytics.com).
 The content covers:

 1. What SnowPlow is, including why we developed SnowPlow, and how SnowPlow differs from other approaches to web analytics
 2. How SnowPlow works, from a technical standpoint